-Zen’efay, until now, had been the only harpy to exist and was confused by this newcomer’s origin.
+Zen’efay, until now, had been the only harpy in the world, and she was confused by this newcomer.
 She demanded to know his name, and where he was from.
 He revealed that he had formed from her torn-out heart, and had been searching for her since he had been abandoned.
 He called himself Au’ku.

-Years passed; Zen’efay bore Au’ku’s children and the harpy species was created.
+Years passed; Zen’efay bore Au’ku’s children and the harpy race was born.
 They looked to Zen’efay and Au’ku as leaders and teachers that would help them survive in the dangerous land they lived in.
-The harpy people were soon joined in the wasteland by nurlak wanderers, who looked to the harpies for guidance and coexisted respectfully.
-They began referring to themselves as Har’py disciples, and the Har’py religion slowly began to take form.
+The harpy people were soon joined in the wasteland by mud-loving seces and lost nurlak wanderers, and the three groups lived and survived together respectfully.

 It wasn’t long before Au’ku found he had the ability to sense coming disasters and predict good hunts; he had been blessed with prophetic magic.
 He used this magic to help his people survive the Great Platequakes; when the land shook violently and the ga’oa pits began to form from the crumbling land.

-The Har’pies believed that the ga’oa pits were Scara trying to claim them back forcefully so she could punish them for their lack of devotion, but Au’ku had the ability to predict the pits before they formed and saved his followers from certain destruction.
+The wastelanders believed that the ga’oa pits were Scara trying to claim them back forcefully so she could punish them for their lack of devotion, but Au’ku had the ability to predict the pits before they formed and saved his people from destruction.
 This earned him the title of roa mala’kala (First Prophet).

-To stop Scara from seeking her people out, Zen’efay kicked up the dusty ground and blotted out the sky; hiding the wasteland from the sun and moons’ prying eyes.
-This cover of clouds still hangs protectively in Heck’ne’s sky and it is believed to be bad luck to fly in or above the cover of the clouds.
+To stop Scara from seeking her people out, Zen’efay kicked up the ground and blotted out the sky with dust; hiding the wasteland from the sun and moons’ prying eyes.
+These clouds still hang protectively in Heck’ne’s sky and it is believed to be bad luck to fly in or above them.

 Au’ku spoke for Zen’efay after her death.
 As he had been a part of her he could still feel what she felt; including her sadness in being separated from her people.
 He would share her wishes with his people and continue to lead them until his own death.

-It is believed that all harpies are direct descendants of Zen’efay and Au’ku, and that the Har’py Prophet bloodline has inherited the magic of Au’ku and can speak to Zen’efay’s spirit directly (this is sometimes true, but has become rarer over time).
+It is believed that all harpies are direct descendants of Zen’efay and Au’ku, and that the mala’kala bloodline has inherited the magic of Au’ku and can speak to Zen’efay’s spirit directly.

 The Afterlife and Underfor

-Har’pies believe that, if Scara does not like you, she will drag your spirit into Demrefor’s darkest pits and trap you there forever.
-This idea is actually supported by the Animon religion.
-The Animon belief that bad spirits are cast back down to replenish the planet’s energy reflects the Har’py’s idea of being trapped in Demrefor forever if you have displeased the Goddess.
-The biggest difference between these two religions’ beliefs is what Scara deems as “bad” behaviour; Har’py believe that they will be punished for imperfections while Animon believe it must be deliberate crimes.
-This difference is why Har’pies will refuse Scara; for they believe Scara dislikes them simply for what they have been forced to do in order to survive.
+The Har’pies believe that, if Scara does not like you, she will drag your spirit into Demrefor’s darkest pits and trap you there forever.
+This idea is actually supported by the Animon religion as the Animon belief that bad spirits are cast back down to replenish the planet’s energy reflects the Har’py’s idea of being trapped in Demrefor forever if you have displeased The Goddess.
+The biggest difference between these two religions’ beliefs is what Scara deems as “bad” behaviour; Har’py believe that they will be punished for simple imperfections while Animon believe it must be deliberate crimes.

-Har’pies they believe any sin done during life will cause Zen’efay to banish you to fight alone at Scara’s mercy in the forever-dark, the place between Scara’s heart and Zen’efay’s domain.
+Dishonoured spirits are forced to take refuge in the forever-dark, the place between Scara’s heart and Zen’efay’s domain.
 Most Har’pies say that the forever-dark is found in the entrance of the ga’oa pits; not far enough down to touch the bottom, but far enough you will never see sunlight again.
 More literally, they refer to this place as Underfor, or Under Demrefor.

-Because of their refusal to accept Scara’s judgement, Har’pies believe that Dark Sky is cast over the Heck’ne by Zen’efay and Au’ku’s decedents who, like their ancestors, refused to accept Scara’s blessings.
+Har’pies believe that clouds are cast over the Heck’ne to protect Zen’efay and Au’ku’s decedents who, like their ancestors, refused to accept Scara’s blessings.
 There are very few stars visible from the wasteland; even on nights where the clouds wear thin.
 The stars that are visible are believed to be decedents of Zen’efay’s sisters; spirits from the Rendi who visit the Heck’ne and care for its people.
-They are not judged, even though they chose to accept Scara’s blessings, and are considered a beautiful, rare sight.
+They are not judged, even though they chose to accept Scara’s blessings, and are considered a beautiful, rare sight that should be cherished.

 Laws and Customs

-• None shall harm the current reining Prophet’s children.
+• None shall harm the current mala’kala’s children.

-• A troop leader should always feed their mayts (partners) and children before themselves.
+• A leader should always feed their partners and children before themselves.

 • Defend all children from spider venom and sabre teeth; even those that aren’t your own.